meilisearch/specifications/text/0118-search-api.md

 - Required: False
 - Default: `"…"` (U+2026)

-Sets the crop marker to apply before and/or after cropped part selected within an attribute defined in `attributesToCrop`.
+Sets which string to add before and/or after the cropped text.
 See [3.1.11. `attributesToCrop`](#3111-attributestocrop) section.

-The specified crop marker is applied by following rules.
-See [3.1.1.13.1.
-Applying `cropMarker`](#311131-applying-cropmarker) section.
+The specified crop marker is applied by following rules outline in section [3.1.1.13.1.
+Applying `cropMarker`](#311131-applying-cropmarker).

-Specifying `cropMarker` to `""` or `null` implies that no marker will be applied to the cropped part, if any.
+Specifying `cropMarker` to `""` or `null` implies that no marker will be applied to the cropped part.

-This parameter is applied to the fields from `attributesToCrop`.
+This parameter is applied to the fields configured in `attributesToCrop`.
 If there are none, this parameter has no effect.
 See [3.1.11. `attributesToCrop`](#3111-attributestocrop) section.

 - 🔴 Sending a value with a different type than `String` or `null` for `cropMarker` returns a [bad_request](0061-error-format-and-definitions.md#bad_request) error.